When life feels stale, and your mind and body feel listless and unmotivated, setting a new fitness goal can help you feel energized again.

 It’s common for a bodybuilder to declare an achieved fitness goal – or their current PR – on a big exercise, such as the deadlift.

 Still, the term can be used for other isolation exercises like a barbell bicep curl, jumping in a sprint, or even running a mile.

 1RM – The One Rep Max Fitness Goal

 Your One Rep Max (1RM) is a metric that some lifters are obsessed with tracking.

-It’s very simple to find.
+It’s simple to find.
 It’s the maximum amount of weight you can lift for a particular exercise while maintaining good form.
 For example, it’s not uncommon for athletes to know their One Rep Max for the Barbell Bench Press exercise.

 Gym PR vs Competition PR

 The difference between a gym PR and a competition PR is that in a gym PR you are usually alone or with a few friends, and you are only competing with yourself – trying to top your last record.
-In a competition, you are competing with other athletes at the same moment or on the same day.
+In a competition, you compete with other athletes at the same moment or on the same day.